 If you are in the film and video production industry or you have ever watched behind the scenes of filming and television sessions, then boom, the microphone is no stranger to you.

-Boom Microphone Definition – What is a Boom Microphone?
+Boom Microphone Definition – What Is The Purpose Of a Boom Microphone?

 For amateur productions, a boom mic is easy enough to make.
 To hold the microphone high, a broomstick or microphone stand can be used.
 This pole is often called a fishing pole.